 Substrate

 Keepers who maintain tortoises outdoors typically rely on the existing soil, grass, or other type of ground cover already in place.
-But if you’re keeping your pet indoors, you’ll need a substrate for his enclosure.
+But if you’re keeping your pet indoors, you’ll need a tortoise-friendly bedding or substrate that is suitable for his enclosure.
 There are a variety of commercial substrates available, though bark-based mixes are generally the best option.

 Enclosure Furniture